crypticsy/CookBook/README.md

 # CookBook

-A collection of simple and elegant coding problems, that I found were interesting.
+A collection of simple and elegant coding problems, that I found were interesting to solve.